When selecting the right fin, you always need to remember the connection between the amount of energy and oxygen you use.

-In this article, you will learn about the different types of fins there are available and when is the best time to use them.
-You will also learn about the different types of fin blades and how they work, so that when you purchase your first pair you will have all the information you need to make the right choice.
+In this article, you will learn about the different types of fins there are available.
+You will also learn about the different types of fin blades and how they work, so that when you what to purchase your first pair you will have all the information you need to make the right choice.

-There is a wide selection of fins available, so you will have to take into account your level of expertise, your style of kicking, your leg power as well as what type of diving you plan on doing, to better decide which sort of fin would suit you best.
+There is a wide selection of fins available.
+To better decide which sort of fin will suit you the best, you will have to take into account your level of expertise, your style of kicking, your leg power as well as what type of diving you plan on doing.

 Style of Scuba Fins